Search: Advanced search

 The RSPCA is working to improve the welfare standards set out in the Model Code of Practice for the Welfare of Animals: Domestic Poultry, as well as the welfare standards for the transport and slaughter of meat chickens.

 The RSPCA also has an Approved Farming Scheme for meat chickens which stipulate specific conditions in which birds must be kept.
-To learn more about the RSPCA Approved Farming Scheme for meat chickens visit our website.
+To learn more about the RSPCA Approved Farming Scheme for meat chickens, visit the RSPCA Approved Farming Scheme website.

 To learn more about humane farming and shopping for humane food visit Choose Wisely.